kabirg/gitlab-setup/ssh-setup/README.md

-# Setup SSH to Clone Repo's
+# Setup SSH to Clone Repositories

 We now need to be able to SSH into GitLab instance so that we can clone our repo's.